-- iv. unless previously renewed, varied or revoked, the authority conferred shall expire at the conclusion of the Company's next annual general meeting or 30 June 2020, if earlier; and - v. the Company may make a contract or contracts to purchase Ordinary Shares under the authority conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiry of such authority and may make a purchase of Ordinary Shares in pursuance of any such contract or contracts. - 8.
-That the draft articles of association produced to the meeting be adopted as the articles of association of the Company in substitution for, and to the exclusion of, the Company's existing articles of association.
+- iv. unless previously renewed, varied or revoked, the authority conferred shall expire at the conclusion of the Company's next annual general meeting or 30 June 2021, if earlier; and - v.
+Company may make a contract or contracts to purchase Ordinary Shares under the authority conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiry of such authority and may make a purchase of Ordinary Shares in pursuance of any such contract or contracts..